 After the cloning operation has been executed, you will see the newly created pipeline in the pipeline editor of OVITO:

-The horizontal line labeled -Pipeline branch- indicates that the part below the line is shared with other pipelines.
-Inserting, removing or changing modifiers below this line is thus going to affect also other pipelines in the same scene.
+The horizontal line labeled --Pipeline branch-- indicates that the part below the line is shared by the current pipeline with other pipelines in the same scene.
+Inserting, removing or changing modifiers below this line is thus going to affect also these other pipelines.

 Some of the list entries in the pipeline editor are rendered using an italic font.
 OVITO uses the italic font to indicate that an object is shared between two or more pipelines.
 The Assign color modifier, for example, was cloned using mode Share.
 Thus, it is part of both the original pipeline and the cloned pipeline.
 Changing the color parameter of the Assign color modifier will thus trigger a recomputation of both pipelines in which the modifier is used.